apmckinlay/natureapp/insects/horsefly.md

 keywords: [fly]
 visibility: high
 ---
-Horse Fly are **larger** than a [House Fly](/insects/housefly/) (up to 1 in long) and dark-colored with clear **wings**.
+Horse Flies are **larger** than [House Flies](/insects/housefly/) (up to 1 in long) and dark-colored with clear **wings**.
 They have very large eyes that extend sideways.
 The females have a nasty bite.

-Horse Fly are most abundant during the **summer** and only fly during the day.
+Horse Flies are most abundant during the **summer** and only fly during the day.
 They breed in moist areas.

-**Could it be?** **Deer Fly**, a species of Horse Fly, are smaller (.4 in long) and narrower with dark patches on their clear wings.
+**Could it be?** **Deer Flies**, a species of Horse Fly, are smaller (.4 in long) and narrower with dark patches on their clear wings.

-**Did you know?** Horse Fly can be traced back to the Late Jurassic period in China, 145-160 million years ago.
+**Did you know?** Horse Flies can be traced back to the Late Jurassic period in China, 145-160 million years ago.

 <!-- generated, do not edit -->
 **See Also:**